IsaakGenge/modeler-aihackathon/Readme.md

 2. Add necessary methods to the `ICosmosService` interface
 3. Implement the methods in the `CosmosService` class
 4. Create or update controllers to expose the functionality via API endpoints
+5. Create or update frontend components to wrap functionality for users.